mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 Note: common options are detailled in the :ref:`qens-fitting-features` section.

+Note: sequential fitting is available, options are detailed in the :ref:`sequential-fitting-section` section.

 Sample
   A file that has been created using the Elwin tab with an :math:`x` axis of :math:`Q`.
 Alternatively, a workspace may be provided.